PCianes/WordPress-Plugin-Boilerplate/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

+* `plugin-name/gutenberg` is for all about the new WordPress editor: Gutenberg
 * `plugin-name/core` is for all core and loader functionality
 * `plugin-name/admin` is for all admin-specific functionality
 * `plugin-name/public` is for all public-facing functionality